Why Levothyroxine Causes Weight Gain and How to Prevent it

 Instead it is an early indicator that your body is NOT burning an adequate amount of calories per day which will ultimately lead to weight gain.

-Another important point is that your resting heart rate should increase with the addition from thyroid hormone (especially T3), making this another great measurement to track as you start thyroid medication.
+Another important point is that your resting heart rate should increase with the addition of thyroid hormone (especially T3), making this another great measurement to track as you start thyroid medication.

 If you have hypothyroidism I recommend buying a wearable fitness device to monitor your pulse, how well you sleep and how active you are throughout the day.